BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page11.md

 }
 ```
 What this does is:
 1. Calculates the amount of time in milliseconds that has passed since the start time, then divides by 1000 to convert it into seconds.
-Then adds whatever *_prevTime* is. *_prevTime* is initialized to 0 and only ever updates if the game is paused and when the game resumes, *_startTime* is updated to the current time so that the next time **updateHud** is called, we account for the time we spent paused (the difference in time will be the same as it left off).
+Then adds whatever *_prevTime* is.
+    - *_prevTime* is initialized to 0 and only ever updates if the game is paused and when the game resumes
+    - *_startTime* is updated to the current time so that the next time **updateHud** is called, we account for the time we spent paused (the difference in time will be the same as it left off).
 2. Stores the total time elapsed in seconds
 3. Formats the time to match our game's world time
 ### Format Time